images of OuLiPo in New York

 And here are some of the people who made OuLiPo in New York happen:

 This entry was posted on Thursday, April 9th, 2009 at 4:02 pm and is filed under blog posts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.